 Ethiopia is where it all began.
 Every cup of coffee in the world traces its roots back to the ancient forests of the Ethiopian highlands.

 In Ethiopia, coffee is more than a drink — it is a ceremony.
 Green beans are roasted over charcoal, ground by hand, and brewed in a jebena clay pot, shared among family and neighbors.
+The ceremony is repeated three times daily in many households.

 Much of Ethiopia's coffee grows wild in forest gardens or under shade canopy.
 This slow maturation at altitude concentrates sugars and produces exceptional sweetness in the cup.
+Forest coffee accounts for roughly 10% of Ethiopian production and is prized for its complexity.